particle-iot/docs/src/content/tutorials/asset-tracking/setup.md

 #### Powering

 - Connect the Tracker One to your computer by USB.
 Use the included USB-C to USB-A cable, or a if your computer includes a USB-C port, your own USB-C to USB-C cable and connect to the external USB C connector.
+- Power by the M8 connector.
-- Connecting power to USB will take the device out of shipping mode.
+- Connecting power will take the device out of shipping mode.
 The shipping mode allows the device to be safely shipped with the battery attached and without discharging the battery.
 It can only be exited by supplying external power.

 #### Status LEDs